kevinmizway/Javascript-calculator/README.md

 ## Description

-_This is a website created with initial stages of learning javascript.
-Javascript has been used to create a simple calculator adding two numbers from a prompt._
+_This is a website created for initial stages of learning javascript.
+Javascript has been used to create a simple calculator performing addition, subtraction, multiplication and division on two numbers entered through prompt._

 ## Technologies Used

-_HTML and Javascript - Javascript includes custom add function with two prompts for user numbers._
+_HTML and Javascript_

 Copyright (c) 2016 **_Kevin Mizway_**